nathancabigao/etch-a-sketch/README.md

 ## How to Use
 - Click on squares to color them in.
 Click and hold to draw continuously.
 - Clicking on new grid will prompt you to enter a new grid size, which will wipe the grid and create a new grid of the size you choose.
+- Toggle the "Change Fill" button to change between drawing black squares to random colored squares.